good-ware/js-log/README.md

 Child loggers and Loggers instances have the following methods:

-- tags(a, b) Combines a and b such that b's tags override a's tags.
-The result is combined with (and overrides) the child logger's tags.
-- context() Returns the context associated with a child loggers, combined with the context of its parent
-- category(a) Returns a if it is truthy; otherwise, it either returns the child logger's category or the default category (specified via options) if it is blank.

 Context can be built up by chaining calls to logger() and/or child().

 ```js